Niittyv/Security-Homelab/README.md

 ![kuva](https://github.com/user-attachments/assets/25551612-bb9b-44c0-9fe5-4506d412045f)

-I will repeat the process on my Windows 10 VM after which I will install the universal forwarders.

 When installing universal forwarder, I'll need to specify the receiving indexer's IP-address and the listening port so that the forwarder knows where to send the log data.
 In my case I use my Ubuntu VM's IP-address and port 9997 which I reserved earlier for Splunk universal receiver on Ubuntu VM.
+NOTE: you don't need to specify port if you're using default port 9997 for your listener so you can leave the field blank.

 ![kuva](https://github.com/user-attachments/assets/f1f70e45-1799-4aca-b18e-94ff6f5ce86d)

+The installation is complete.
+With Windows firewall enabled, I would need to set an outbound rule to allow any outgoing traffic from Splunk application or TCP/UDP port of 9997.
+I have the Windows firewall disabled on both Windows machines so I don't need to worry about changing firewall rules for now.
+Later I will set up the Windows firewalls and I need to create outbound rules to allow outgoing traffic from universal forwarders.

 ## Setting up Linux Kali VM on my Thinkpad X230 laptop